sanatren/Pandas/README.md

 # Pandas
-all learnings and practices of pandas
+all learnings and practices of pandas for ml and data analysis